 Lat 07°47′17″S Long 110°25′54″E Yogyakarta Airfield is located at Yogyakarta (Djogjakarta) on the southern coast of Java.
-During the war known as Djogjakarta Airfield or Jogjakarta Airfield.
+During the war known as Djogjakarta Airfield or Jogjakarta Airfield to the Americans.
 Today, known as Adisucipto Airport or Adi Sucipto Airport.

 Built by Dutch using Javanese labor.
 Members of the U. S. Army Air Force, Far East Air Force (FEAF) 9th Bombardment Squadron mechanics also aided in the construction.
 Two runways were built surfaced with crushed coral.